joidegn/Masterarbeit/README.md

 The rest of the data comes from the Federal Reserve of St. Louis (specifically the FRED2 API) and has been downloaded straightforwardly using the code in the [FRED] (https://github.com/joidegn/FRED.jl) Julia package.
 The result can be found in data/FRED\_selected/.

 Shell scripts, R and Julia code to clean, normalize, difference and merge the data can be found in the data\_scripts folder.
+The cleaned and normalized data set on which the calculations are run can be found at data/final\_data.csv.

 ### Replication of the Results